MicrosoftDocs/win32/desktop-src/Intl/providing-callbacks-for-els-services.md

 ---
-Description: Providing Callbacks for ELS Services ms.assetid: '48609c55-9e82-4407-ae28-41b07b1e1161'
+Description: Providing Callbacks for ELS Services ms.assetid: 48609c55-9e82-4407-ae28-41b07b1e1161
-title: Providing Callbacks for ELS Services
+title: Providing Callbacks for ELS Services ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Providing Callbacks for ELS Services

 If your application is using asynchronous operations for text recognition, it must provide a callback function for the ELS service to use.
-The callback function is based on the [**MappingCallbackProc**](mappingcallbackproc.md) prototype.
+The callback function is based on the [**MappingCallbackProc**](/windows/win32/Elscore/nc-elscore-pfn_mappingcallbackproc?branch=master) prototype.

 The [Requesting Text Recognition](requesting-text-recognition.md) topic describes how your application can request asynchronous text recognition from an ELS service.
-The following example shows an application that makes an asynchronous call to [**MappingRecognizeText**](mappingrecognizetext.md).
+The following example shows an application that makes an asynchronous call to [**MappingRecognizeText**](/windows/win32/Elscore/nf-elscore-mappingrecognizetext?branch=master).
 The callback function for text recognition is called **RecognizeCallback**.
 Note that the application must make sure that the property bag, the input text, the options, and the service are all valid until after the callback function has finished executing.
-Additionally, the application must ensure that [**MappingFreePropertyBag**](mappingfreepropertybag.md) is called immediately after the bag is consumed by the callback function.
+Additionally, the application must ensure that [**MappingFreePropertyBag**](/windows/win32/Elscore/nf-elscore-mappingfreepropertybag?branch=master) is called immediately after the bag is consumed by the callback function.

 > [!Note]
 > It might be a good idea for your application to use the callback function to free the resources after it has finished processing or copying them.